What Is a Casino Bonus and How Does It Work?

 Purpose of Casino Bonuses

 Why do casinos hand out these bonuses?
-It’s pretty simple, really.
+It’s pretty simple.
 The online casino world is super competitive.
 Everyone’s trying to grab your attention.
-Bonuses are a way for casinos to stand out, attract new players, and keep existing ones happy.
-They want you to choose their site over the dozens of others out there.
+Bonuses allow casinos to stand out, attract new players, and keep existing ones happy.
+They want you to choose their site over the dozens of others.
 It’s a win-win, hopefully.
 You get extra to play with, and they get your business.

 Casino bonuses are a marketing tool.
 They’re designed to make you feel good about choosing a particular casino and to encourage you to play more.
 But remember, they’re not just free money – there are always strings attached.